Sir Adam Fergusson, 3rd Baronet: Life

 He was re-elected on petition for Ayrshire in 1781, winning against the peers’ choice of Hugh Montgomerie.
 In this second session he was more trusted and selected for a secret committee to investigate the cause of the wars in the Carnatic region of southern India.
 In July he was given an important place on the Board of Trade.
 He was a strong but silent supporter of Lord North.
 In further years he spoke against the turnpike taxes in their impact upon Scotland, and the curious bills prohibiting the growth of tobacco in Britain, and taxing soap.
 He later supported Pitt, but criticised delays in the passing of the Mutiny Bill.
+In 1796 he voted in Parliament against the abolition of the slave trade.

 Fergusson was a partner of the disastrous bank Douglas, Heron & Company.

 In 1783 he was a founding member of the Royal Society of Edinburgh and in 1786 founded the British Fishery Society.

 At the next election in August 1784, by agreement with Dundas and others, he stood down in Ayrshire to allow Hugh Montgomerie success, and instead was offered James Hunter Blair’s seat in Edinburgh.
 However, he received no office in this new role.
 He voted for Parliamentary Reform in 1785.
 His period as an Edinburgh MP was relatively silent.

 In 1790 he returned as an MP for Ayrshire.
 In 1791, Pitt suggested him as Surveyor of Crown Lands to the King but this was not accepted.
 His health was failing and he spoke little.
 He did not seek re-election in 1796.

 In 1796 he unsuccessfully claimed the title of Earl of Glencairn (through his mother’s lineage).
 He spent his final years as an advocate.

 He died on 25 September 1813.
 He never married.